billy-le/billyle.dev/src/content/posts/self-hosting-your-website-with-coolify-v4-a-step-by-step-guide.md

 ![coolify resource select destination option](../../../public/images/blog/self-hosting/coolify-resource-destination.png)

 And lastly, it will ask you for the URL for the public repository.
 Find that and paste it into the field.
-It will get the meta data from the git repo and should populate all the necessary details.
+It will get the metadata from the git repo and should populate all the necessary details.

 The important part here is the Publish Directory where the build output will be.
-Also toggle the "Is it a static site" toggle if it applies to you.
+Also, toggle the "Is it a static site" toggle if it applies to you.

 ![coolify creating new application page](../../../public/images/blog/self-hosting/coolify-source-repo.png)